Mahmud Hotak: Death (1725)

+A painting illustrating the moment Mahmud Hotak was assassinated.

 Mahmud began to succumb to insanity as well as physical deterioration.
 Mahmud spent 40 days in solitary confinement in a practice called Chilla.
 This period of time in confinement is meant to control the powers of Jinns.
 However after he left confinement, numerous illnesses plagued him, such as a deadly parasitic disease, similar to scabies.
 This isolation was said to have caused his mental derangement, and his body was described as skinny, appearing like a skeleton.
 Sources describe that when his face was immersed in sunlight, his face appeared pale and his body starving.
 His staring was also described to show the strain his body went through.
 As a result, he developed extreme paranoia.
 Due to extreme itching, he would often tear at his own flesh with his fingernails, and even eating it.
 On April 22, 1725, a group of Afghan officers freed Ashraf Hotak, his cousin, from the prison where he had been confined by Mahmud and launched a palace coup which placed Ashraf on the throne.
 Mahmud was assassinated by his cousin.
 Other sources say he died as a result of his insanity.